awsdocs/nice-dcv-admin-guide/doc_source/manage-start.md

 1. Choose **Start**\.

 **Note**
-If the server is already running, the **Start** button is disabled\.
+If the server is already up and running, the **Start** button is disabled\.

-Use the following procedure to configure the NICE DCV server to start automatically using the Services snap\-in for the Microsoft Management Console\.
+Configure automatic startup using the Services snap\-in for the Microsoft Management Console\.

 **To configure the NICE DCV server to start automatically on Windows**